How To Use Cinnamon Sticks For Cooking, Baking and Beyond

 You will find the ceylon variety in most super stores.

-For cassia Cinnamon you will have to visit an Indian or Ethnic grocery store.
+For Cassia cinnamon you will have to visit an Indian/Asian or ethnic grocery store.

-Wherever you choose to buy it make sure it is from a trusted source.
+Wherever you choose to buy it from make sure it is from a trusted source.

 The sticks should be bright and in whole pieces with neat tight quills.

-Check the manufacturer date before you buy as old cinnamon will taste a lot less stronger.
+Check the manufacturer date before you buy as old cinnamon stick will taste a lot less stronger.

 Ensure that the packs or jars are tightly sealed.